kiwapp/Kiwapp_BoilerplateAngular/app-setup/Readme.md

-# Crédit Agricole - Launcher (the micro backoffice application app-setup)
+# Boilerplate AngularJS - (the micro backoffice application app-setup)

 ## Why use a mbo app-setup?